openstack/openstack-manuals/doc/config-reference/source/tables/heat-api.rst

    * - ``stack_domain_admin_password`` = ``None``
      - (String) Keystone password for stack_domain_admin user.
    * - ``stack_scheduler_hints`` = ``False``
-     - (Boolean) When this feature is enabled, scheduler hints identifying the heat stack context of a server or volume resource are passed to the configured schedulers in nova and cinder, for creates done using heat resource types OS::Cinder::Volume, OS::Nova::Server, and AWS::EC2::Instance. heat_root_stack_id will be set to the id of the root stack of the resource, heat_stack_id will be set to the id of the resource's parent stack, heat_stack_name will be set to the name of the resource's parent stack, heat_path_in_stack will be set to a list of tuples, (stackresourcename, stackname) with list[0] being (None, rootstackname), heat_resource_name will be set to the resource's name, and heat_resource_uuid will be set to the resource's orchestration id.
+     - (Boolean) When this feature is enabled, scheduler hints identifying the heat stack context of a server or volume resource are passed to the configured schedulers in nova and cinder, for creates done using heat resource types OS::Cinder::Volume, OS::Nova::Server, and AWS::EC2::Instance. heat_root_stack_id will be set to the id of the root stack of the resource, heat_stack_id will be set to the id of the resource's parent stack, heat_stack_name will be set to the name of the resource's parent stack, heat_path_in_stack will be set to a list of comma delimited strings of stackresourcename and stackname with list[0] being 'rootstackname', heat_resource_name will be set to the resource's name, and heat_resource_uuid will be set to the resource's orchestration id.
    * - ``stack_user_domain_id`` = ``None``
      - (String) Keystone domain ID which contains heat template-defined users.
 If this option is set, stack_user_domain_name option will be ignored.
    * - ``stack_user_domain_name`` = ``None``